 Now that we’re ready to add Google Analytics, the next step is to set up Google Tag Manager.

-After login, you will add a new account page.
+Once you logged in, thereafter you will add a new account page.
 Just provide a name for your account and click the continue button.

-Now you need to add a container to your account.
-A container can be a website or app on iOS or Android platforms.
-In this case, we will use the web.
+Now, add a container to your account.
+Now you will have a question in your mind – What is a container? – A container can be an app on Android/iOS platforms or a website.
+In this type of case, we should use the web.

-Copy your UA tracking ID and paste it into your Google Tag Manager.
-Under Track Type, select the page view and then click the Continue button.
+Thereafter, you have to copy this UA tracking ID and paste it into Google Tag Manager.
+Now choose Page View under the track type and press the continue button.